Geronimo (alpaca): Death and aftermath

 Shortly before 11:00 on 31 August 2021, three veterinary surgeons from the Animal and Plant Health Agency (APHA), escorted by officers from the Avon and Somerset Police, entered the farm to escort Geronimo away.
-The police briefly arrested a protestor at the site who attempted to spray the police with a water pistol.
+The police briefly arrested a protester at the site who attempted to spray the police with a water pistol.
 Later that day, Defra released a statement that Geronimo had been euthanised by APHA.

 A request made by Macdonald for an independent vet to attend the post-mortem was denied by HM Government Legal Department, prompting her to accuse Defra and APHA of concealing their processes and acting without transparency and fairness.
 In addition, The British Alpaca Society (BAS) lodged an official complaint with the British Government about the "disgraceful and abhorrent conduct" of APHA officers and vets who attended Helen Macdonald's premises to seize her alpaca Geronimo, stating they had improperly captured him, leading to distress, and were also violent towards the alpaca.

 On 8 September, the chief veterinary officer, Christine Middlemiss said, following a post mortem, that numerous "TB-like lesions" had been found.
 More tests would be carried out with "the developing of bacteriological cultures", with the hope of this being done by the end of the year.
 Helen Macdonald and her lawyers disputed these results, stating that the preliminary findings were considered by veterinary surgeons advising her, who supported Macdonald and concluded: ".. for clarity there are no white or cream caseous, enlarged abscesses typical for bTB in alpacas whether in the lungs, bronchial, mediastinal or retropharyngeal lymph nodes."
 They requested a full report and other documents, in addition to tissue samples for independent biological tests.

 Macdonald stated on 16 September that Defra had not provided her with details of how Geronimo was euthanised, and accused it of trying to hide information that would be contrary to its claims of the alpaca having bovine tuberculosis.
 Defra however responded that they had contacted her and will provide the information in due time.
 George Eustice meanwhile defended the euthanisation, stating that Geronimo had tested positive using the Emperplex test, which has a very low chance of error.
 He added that the test would have eventually given a false negative result if they had kept on testing him.